 In the past century, thirteen of Bethany’s young men have been ordained as ministers in the Christian faith.
-Bethany has had fourteen settled ministers of its own since its founding.
-The current minister is the Reverend William C. Harding, III.
-Our associate Pastor is the Reverend Peter M. Preble.
+Bethany has had fifteen settled ministers of its own since its founding.
+Currently, we do not have a settled minister but are actively seeking a new minister.
+Our Pastor Emeritus is the Reverend William C. Harding, III.

 Bethany has had three locations in Quincy.
 The first church was located at the corner of Hancock Street and Revere Road.
 The second church was located on the corner of Hancock and Chestnut Streets where the South Shore Bank now stands.
 The present cathedral-like church of English Gothic architecture was constructed of solid Quincy granite at the corner of Coddington Street and Spear Street in 1927.
 The following year the soaring 120 foot tower with it imposing gargoyles was completed and has remained a beacon on Quincy’s skyline.
 In 1989, the church was placed on the National Register of Historic Places by the United States Department of the Interior.

 For nearly 200 years Bethany has maintained its bond with the Quincy Community and its people.
 The church is currently undergoing a project in conjunction with the City of Quincy to conserve and archive it's vast database of church records and artifacts.

 A post card showing Bethany Congregational Church in the 40's.